kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

 1. Before you begin, install [Gloo Edge Enterprise]({{% versioned_link_path fromRoot="/installation/enterprise/" %}}) in your cluster.

-2. Set up the extProc server.
-This example uses a prebuilt extProc server that manipulates request and response headers based on instructions that are sent in an `instructions` header.
+2. Set up the ExtProc server.
+This example uses a prebuilt ExtProc server that manipulates request and response headers based on instructions that are sent in an `instructions` header.

    {{< tabs >}}
 {{% tab %}}